skanikasaini6/KDD_Project/README.md

 Unfortunately, this model gave us high RMSE and R2 score, hence cannot be chosen as the best model.

 Model 5:
-Decision Tree Regression: Decision tree regression observes features of an object and trains a model in the structure of a tree to predict data in the future to produce meaningful continuous output.
+Decision Tree Regression:Â Decision tree regressionÂ observes features of an object and trains a model in the structure of aÂ treeÂ to predict data in the future to produce meaningful continuous output.

 We observed Mean Square Error and Root Mean Square error as 0.0857625, 0.23749489

 Model 6:
 Random forest regression:
-A Random Forest is an ensemble technique capable of performing both regression and classification tasks with the use of multiple decision trees and a technique called Bootstrap Aggregation, commonly known as bagging.
+A Random Forest is an ensemble technique capable of performing both regression and classification tasks with the use of multiple decision trees and a technique calledÂ Bootstrap Aggregation, commonly knownÂ asÂ bagging.
 Bagging, in the Random Forest method, involves training each decision tree on a different data sample where sampling is done with replacement.

 This particular model yields an RMSE value of 0.19.